Venom Blu-ray Movie

 3. TV Spot Three (30 sec.)

-This film can be seriously scary at times.
-It was intended to be a crime thriller, but it is actually very effective as a contemporary neo-gothic thriller.
-It was apparently remastered in 2K, but I think that it can definitely look better in high-definition.
-Blue Underground's Blu-ray release also features the old and very good audio commentary with director Piers Haggard.
+Venom can be seriously scary at times.
+It was intended to be a crime thriller, but it is very effective as a contemporary neo-gothic thriller.
+Apparently, it was remastered in 2K, but I think that it can definitely look better in high-definition.
+Blue Underground's Blu-ray release retains the old and very good audio commentary with director Piers Haggard.
 RECOMMENDED.